DCAN-Labs/hbcd-docs/docs/instruments/SED/bfy.md

       <br>
     </td>
     <td style="width: 400px; word-wrap: break-word; white-space: normal;">
-      <small>In the past 12 months, have you EVER been forced to leave or were evicted from your home?</small>
+      <b>In the past 12 months, have you EVER been forced to leave or were evicted from your home?</b>
       <br>
       <br>
       <li style="margin-bottom: 5px; font-size: small;"><label><input type="checkbox"> Yes</label></li>